BMW TPM Malfunction TPMS Inactive

 - Tire Pressure Monitor (TPM) malfunction:

-- System unable to detect tire pressure loss
+- The system is unable to detect tire pressure loss

 - Check tire pressure manually.